rushtehrani/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 This model is a good place to start if you don't have any specific model in mind.
 If you are data is very complicated (i.e many annotations per image), you should prefer faster-rcnn models over SSD.

 Depending upon your data, you can set epochs to train your model.
 There is no standard value that can work for all datasets.
 You generally have to try a different number of epochs to get the best model.
 Ideally, you do so by monitoring loss of your model while training.
-But if you are looking for a recommendation, we recommend you set epochs as follows: (number of images / batch-size (default: 24)) * 1000.
+But if you are looking for a recommendation, we recommend you set epochs as follows: (number of images / batch_size (default: 24)) * 1000.
 For instance, if you have 100 images, then your epochs will be 4000 (rounded).
 Note that the model will be trained using a pre-trained model, so you don't need to train as long as you would have to when not using the pre-trained model.

-**_Defaults_**: batch-size: 24, initial-learning-rate: 0.004, num-steps=15000
+**_Defaults_**: batch_size: 24, initial_learning_rate: 0.004, num_steps=15000

 Note that same instructions apply for **ssd-mobilenet-v1** and **ssd-mobilenet-lite**.
 The only difference is the backbone model (i.e mobilenet v1) that they use.